Post-Training Augmentation Invariance: Experiments

 \subsubsection{Additional Pretrained Networks}

-To test the generality of our approach, we run the full suite of experiments on three additional pretrained networks: DINOv2 with a ResNet backbone (R-DINO, $d=2048$), CLIP ($d=512$), and a supervised ResNet50 ($d=2048$).
-We also evaluate DINOv2 on TinyImageNet (200 classes) and a 50-class subset of TinyImageNet selected via a greedy procedure to maximize pairwise class separation in the DINOv2 latent space.
+To test the generality of our approach, we run the full suite of experiments on three additional pretrained networks: DINO with a ResNet backbone (R-DINO, $d=2048$), CLIP ($d=512$), and a supervised ResNet50 ($d=2048$).
+We also evaluate DINO on TinyImageNet (200 classes) and a 50-class subset of TinyImageNet selected via a greedy procedure to maximize pairwise class separation in the DINO latent space.
 Full results for all models, augmentation types, and losses are reported in Appendix~\ref{AdditionalExperiments}.
 We summarize the main findings here.

 For CLIP and R-DINO on STL10, the MaWa loss continues to perform strongly across all augmentation types.
 CLIP, in particular, yields the best overall results.
-On rotations, the MaWa-invariant CLIP network achieves $94.82\%$ accuracy (LC) versus $88.16\%$ for the EC baseline, with near-perfect structure preservation ($R^2=0.99$, NRMSD $=0.01$).
-R-DINO shows a pattern intermediate between DINOv2 and SwAV, consistent with its architecture and training objective.
+On rotations, the MaWa-invariant CLIP network achieves $94.82\%$ accuracy (LC) versus $88.16\%$ for the EC baseline, with near-perfect structure preservation ($R^2=0.99$, $\text{NRMSD} = \text{CVRMSD}=0.01$).
+R-DINO shows a pattern intermediate between DINO and SwAV, showing that both loss and backbone matter.
 The collision rates for these models (Tables~\ref{tab:collision-rdino} and \ref{tab:collision-clip} in Appendix~\ref{AdditionalExperiments}) confirm the pattern: both have low aligned collision rates, predicting the success of MaWa.
+(See \ref{CollisionRateAnalysis} below for more on collisions.)

 The supervised ResNet50 presents a qualitatively different case.
 Here, the MaWa loss collapses altogether.
 The competing constraints introduced by the high collision rate (see Table~\ref{tab:collision-resnet50}) prevent the optimizer from finding a meaningful solution, and classification accuracy on even non-augmented data drops to approximately $50\%$.
-The WaCo loss, which does not anchor to the identity, is more robust to this failure mode and still produces useful (approximately) invariant encoders on ResNet50, achieving, for example, $70.06\%$ accuracy (LC) on rotated data versus $48.63\%$ for the EC baseline.
+The WaCo loss, which does not anchor to the identity, is more robust to this failure mode and still produces useful (approximately) invariant encoders on ResNet50, achieving, for example, $70.06\%$ accuracy (LC case) on rotated data versus $48.63\%$ for the EC baseline.